Hassan Al Thawadi - Accessible and affordable 2022 World Cup in Qatar will bring a post Covid-19 world together | Goal.com

 Al Thawadi, who is also the Chairman of the FIFA World Cup Qatar 2022 LLC, is the guy tasked with ensuring the greatest spectacle in football is organised smoothly two years down the line.

-Al Thawadi feels that the pandemic has certainly thrown up challenges for the SC, the organisation responsible for the delivery of infrastructure for the tournament.
-But they have responded to the same swiftly and aggressively and are looking forward to ensuring the 2022 event will be a platform that brings a pandemic-ravaged world together and held them celebrate the spirit of humanity.
+He feels that the pandemic has certainly thrown up challenges for the SC, the organisation responsible for the delivery of infrastructure for the tournament.
+But they have responded to the same swiftly and aggressively and are looking forward to ensuring the 2022 event will be a platform that brings a pandemic-ravaged world together and help them celebrate the spirit of humanity.

 "We have always said we wanted the World Cup to be an affordable tournament.
 We are thinking Covid-19 will be almost dying out by the end of 2022," Al Thawadi said during an online interaction at the 2020 Concordia Annual Summit.